aryarkusuma/json-storage-jwt/README.md

 # JSON Storage with JWT
 important, base on whatve read, jwt isnt good to be implemented for user session data, all this project are for practices and testing some feature for the future deployment.

-### This test project is 'linked' to json.myproject.my.id API,
+This test project is using https://json.myproject.my.id API,